Identity crisis: Co-founder of Doodles says it’s not an NFT project

 Coinbase NFT tweeted the announcement on March 16 touting the hub as a “one-stop shop” and provided an overview of the new toys available to creators.

-The capabilities of the tool can apparently launch an NFT collection in three steps, track sales on Discord and embed an NFT collection on a website.
+The tool can apparently launch an NFT collection in three steps, track sales on Discord and embed an NFT collection on a website.

 Other features included the ability to create gated experiences only for NFT holders along with tools relating to the analysis of holder wallets.